 Below we have three great chipping drills, I’ve placed them in an order – the first drill is a great option for beginners, high handicappers and refining your basics.
 The middle drill adds realism to your chipping practice and the final drill is a great way for advanced golfers to sharpen their chipping skills under pressure.

 This first drill is great for developing your strike, consistency and distance control.
 Take 10 balls, choose a location around the green and set out the three target zones you see in the video below.
 The goal is to see how many points you can score with your 10 balls.

 Start with a simple 10, 15 or 20-yard chip shot and see if you can score 20 points.
 If you are short of time just measure the target zones roughly once you’ve hit all 10 shots – a standard men’s 9-iron length is the radius of each ring.

 This way of practicing your golf chipping serves three key purposes:

 - You can see the spread of your shots.
 Do they finish short, long, left or right?

-- You can use the spread of your shots to refine your technique.
-Hitting the same shot over and over is a good way to test, tinker and refine your technique.
+- You can use that information to refine your technique – hitting the same shot over and over is a good way to test, tinker and refine your technique.